mdibl/biocore_documentation/intro_to_ncbi.md

 <img src="./ncbi_images/ncbi_home.png" width="1000">

-The front page of NCBI acts as a hub, with the main source of navigation being the Entrez search bar, and the database selection menu to the left, and popular resources on the right.
+The front page of NCBI acts as a hub, with the main source of navigation being the Entrez search bar, and the database selection menu to the left, and popular resources on the right

 On the right side of the page are popular resources within the NCBI site.